mikeroyal/Swift-Guide/README.md

 [Swift](https://developer.apple.com/swift/) is Apple's main programming language for iOS, macOS, watchOS, and tvOS app development.
 Though, many parts of Swift will be familiar to developers from their experience of developing in C and Objective-C.

+[Swift Evolution](https://github.com/apple/swift-evolution) maintains proposals for changes and user-visible enhancements to the Swift Programming Language.

 [Xcode + Swift](https://developer.apple.com/swift/resources/) makes developing applications for MacOS and iOS fast and fun.

 [Swift 5.3 Basics](https://docs.swift.org/swift-book/LanguageGuide/TheBasics.html)